Manishkrbgs/RESTAURANT/README.md

 2. **ArrayList** : ArrayList or list are used in methods for ease of code .
 They are used for returning or getting data .

 ## Project Summary

-The Project is used as a simple Restaurant Listing api and helps store access or create Restaurant information .
+This project used to give restaurant details and how to locate them

-## Installation and Usage
+## Installation & Usage

-Run code using an ide and check workings on poostman.
+Run  the code with  ide & see progress on postman.